alfredzhang98/alfredzhang98.github.io/_publications/2025-10-27-iscas-insole.md

 # paperurl: ''
 # bibtexurl: ''
 citation: 'J. Chi, Z. Zhang, Q. Zhang, A. Demosthenous, and Y. Wu. &quot;Multimodal Smart Insole with Crossbar Crosstalk Compensation for Fall-Risk Prediction.&quot; <i>Submitted to IEEE International Symposium on Circuits and Systems (ISCAS)</i>, 2026.'
-order: 102
+order: 195
 ---

 **Status:** This paper has been submitted to IEEE International Symposium on Circuits and Systems (ISCAS) and is currently under review.

-We present a portable multimodal smart insole that fuses a 253‑sensor plantar pressure array with a 6‑DoF IMU and an end‑to‑end deep learning pipeline for fall‑risk prediction.
-A double‑frame sensing scheme with offset calibration extends dynamic range and stabilizes initial resistance.
-To suppress crossbar sneak‑path crosstalk a compact U‑Net (33×15 input) reconstructs clean pressure maps (R² = 0.9307).
-The denoised pressure maps and IMU signals feed a 3D‑CNN + Transformer encoder for joint pose regression (13×3) and fall‑risk prediction, achieving up to 91% accuracy and enabling time‑aware early warnings when a person's fall probability steadily increases.
+Gait analysis has always relied on latent indicators that can provide early warnings about underlying health conditions.
+Fall-risk prediction is one of the most important applications.
+In this paper, we present a portable smart insole system that couples a 253-sensor plantar pressure array with a 6-DoF IMU and an end-to-end deep learning fall risk prediction pipeline.
+A double-frame sensing scheme with offset calibration expands the sensor's dynamic range and improves the initial resistance distribution.
+To suppress sneak path crosstalk, a compact U-Net (33×15 input) reconstructs a crosstalk-free matrix from a cross-bar array, achieving R² = 0.9307.
+The clean pressure map and IMU signals are input into a 3D-CNN + Transformer encoder for joint pose regression (13×3) and fall-risk prediction, achieving accuracy of up to 91%.
+With this indicator, we can determine whether the cumulative probability of a person falling is steadily increasing over time.
+This further suggests that their physical health status may warrant additional examination, allowing the system to issue an early warning to the user.
+Fall itself is instantaneous, but the factors that lead to a fall are issues worth monitoring over the long term.

 ## My Role in This Work